CoCreate-app/CoCreate-google-maps/README.md

 # CoCreate Maps
-HTML Admin dashboard UI that can be used as a CRM and CMS.
-This html template is powered by [CoCreateJS](https://cocreate.app/documentation) to provide Realtime CRUD functionality and  convert this admin template into a realtime web application.
-CoCreateJS is a  makes use of data-attributes to Create, Read, Update and Delete in realtime.
-Can be used with any Html template to convert it in to a realtime website / web application.
+Easily apply and configure Google Maps by levaraing HTML5 data attributes.
+Search, places direction and realtime animation for fleet tracking.
+Easily configures to your use case

 ![CoCreate](https://cdn.cocreate.app/logo.png)

 [CoCreate Docs](https://cocreate.app/documentation)

-**This repository shows an example of CoCreteJS being used to power this crm, cms admin panel**
+**This repository contains CoCrete Maps**

 We want this library to be community-driven, and CoCreate led.
 We need your help to realize this goal.
-To help make sure we are building the right things in the right order, we ask that you create [issues](https://github.com/CoCreate-app/Realtime_Admin_CRM_and_CMS/issues) and [pull requests](https://github.com/CoCreate-app/Realtime_Admin_CRM_and_CMS/pulls) or merely upvote or comment on existing issues or pull requests.
+To help make sure we are building the right things in the right order, we ask that you create [issues](https://github.com/CoCreate-app/CoCreate-maps/issues) and [pull requests](https://github.com/CoCreate-app/CoCreate-maps/pulls) or merely upvote or comment on existing issues or pull requests.

 We appreciate your continued support, thank you!